renatowow14/vagrant-multiple-vms/README.md

-# Multiple VMs with Vagrant and VMS Management with Ansible
+# Multiple VMs with Vagrant

 This is a simple yet flexible Vagrantfile that parses a .yml file (servers.yml) in this example, where you should be able to pass the following: